trizen/raku-rosettacode/programming_tasks/C/Conditional_structures.md

-Switch structures are done by topicalization and by smartmatching in Perl 6.
+Switch structures are done by topicalization and by smartmatching in Raku.
 They are somewhat orthogonal, you can use a `given` block without `when`, and vice versa.
 But the typical use is:

 ```perl
 given lc prompt("Done? ") {